-Net cash used in operating activities during the period was \$306,788 compared to \$74,888 during the previous period.
+Net cash used in operating activities during the period was \$274,351 compared to \$228,574 during the previous period.
 The net cash used in operating activities primarily consists of the operating loss and a change in non-cash working capital.

-Financing activities provided net cash of \$98,374 during the current three months and \$15,524 during the previous three months.
-Cash was received from a private placement which closed Q2 2019.
+Financing activities provided net cash of 283,810 during the current three months and (10,635) during the previous three months.

-Net cash used in investing activities was \$nil during the current three months and \$8,697 in the previous three months.
-No cash was expended on the acquisition and maintenance of mineral claims and exploration work conducted on the claims in Mexico.
+Net cash used in investing activities was \$83,942 during the current three months and \$25,089 in the previous three months.
+Cash was primarily expended on the maintenance of mineral claims and exploration work conducted on the claims in Mexico.